88-degrees/Book-of-Changes/en/appendix02s2.md

 4. 'He diminishes the ailment under which he labours:' -- this is matter for joy.

-5. 'The great good fortune attached to the fifth six, (divided),' is due to the blessing from above.
+5. 'The great good fortune attached to the fifth `SIX`, (divided),' is due to the blessing from above.

 6. 'He gives increase to others without taking from what is his own:' -- he obtains his wish on a grand scale.